Skip to main content

 Weekly Columns and Op-Eds

 I can share from firsthand experience that farmers typically have a lot to worry about in the best of times.
 I recently traveled across Central Washington to hear from farmers and ranchers from each county express their concerns.
+I heard about the importance of opening new markets, increased public education about farming and the source of our food, and the extent to which farmers facing uncertain times rely on reliable crop insurance.

 In the U.S., 91 people die every day from an opioid overdose.
 Due to the rise in fatal overdoses, life expectancy in the U.S. has recently fallen.
 The problem affects our communities in Central Washington: According to the Washington Department of Health, from 2012 to 2016, opioid overdoses contributed to the deaths of 300 people in the 4th Congressional District.

 You have heard the saying, "a penny saved is a penny earned."
 It is certainly true, and all the more so when the sum is $15 billion.
 On June 7th, the House or Representatives approved, and I supported, passage of H.R.
 3, the Spending Cuts to Expired and Unnecessary Programs Act.
 H.R.
+3 ‘rescinded' $15 billion in federal spending that is no longer needed for its intended purposes, or that has been sitting unused within agencies for years.
+The legislation also rescinds funding that agencies cannot spend, or have no plans to spend, to return it to the Federal Treasury.

 What does ‘right to try' mean?
 It refers to the ability of terminally-ill patients, who after having exhausted all other options and who are unable to participate in a clinical trial involving certain drugs, to access experimental drugs or therapy.
 The Right to Try offers the freedom to access medicine that is still in the investigational phase.